CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 > 3b1.
 System shows an error message (“Please follow the given time format”)
 > Use case resumes at step 2

-### Use case 05 - Undo the previous command that modified the task list
+### Use case 05 - Undo previous command that modified the task list

 **MSS**

-1. Actor enters an undo command
+1. Actor enters the undo command
 2. System finds the latest command that modified the task list
 3. System undo the identified command
-4. System shows a feedback message (“The command <last-command> has been undone”) and displays the updated list on the interface.
+4. System shows a feedback message (“The command <last-command> has been undone”) and displays the updated list.
 5. Use case ends.

 **Extensions**